Tijaw1/FinTechActivities/README.md

 ## Prognosis

 Betterment will be one of the major Roboadvice institutions in the market.
 The company expects to grow its portfolio going forward.
 The prospect of Roboadvice companies also gives the company a positive outlook.
+They have surpassed the point of 22Billion AUM in 500000 useraccount.